 At the start of haredi draft, no significant problems — or optimism

 A Haredi man and his son standing next to the army recruiting office in Jerusalem on August 1, 2012.
 (Noam Moskowitz/Flash 90/JTA) TEL AVIV (JTA) – The controversy had sparked a national debate, raucous protests in the streets and the collapse of a historic government.
-That came in the months after the Israeli Supreme Court had nullified a law exempting haredi Orthodox Israelis from military service and given the government until… Read more »
+That came in the months after the Israeli Supreme Court had nullified a law exempting haredi Orthodox Israelis from military service and given the government… Read more »

 Terror attack on Sinai border seen as test in Egypt-Israel relationship